Musa Shuaib: Literature

 He began writing poetry at a young age specializing in the genre of Zajal poetry and began to emerge as a poet while he was studying at the Lebanese University.
 Contributed with a number of southern writers to founding the Southern Literary Forum.
 He was a member of the Lebanese Writers Union, and played a distinguished role in maintaining its union unity.
 He was also a founding member of the General Union of Palestinian Writers and Journalists and was a member of the Cultural Council of South Lebanon.

 Death

-Musa Shuaib, along with three others, was assassinated on 28 July 1980 in a car bomb attack at Beirut International Airport Monday morning.
+Shuaib, along with three others, was assassinated on 28 July 1980 in a car bomb attack at Beirut International Airport Monday morning.